telerik/fiddler-everywhere-docs/traffic/configure-ios.md

 ## Configure the iOS Device

 To configure real iOS devices to work alongside a Fiddler Everywhere host, refer to the following steps.
 For more information on working with iOS simulators, refer to the section about [configuring iOS simulators](#configure-the-ios-simulator).
-Both real iOS devices and iOS simulators have to be on the same network and be discoverable.
+Real iOS devices and iOS simulators must be on the same network and be discoverable.

 1. On your iOS device, go to **Settings** > **WiFi**.